j3fsantos/GillianPlatform.github.io/docs/js/js2gil.md

 ## Coverage of JS-2-GIL

-As mentioned earlier, the target version of JavaScript for JS-2-GIL is ECMAScript ES5 Strict.
+JS-2-GIL is a compiler from ECMAScript ES5 Strict to GIL.
 JS-2-GIL has broad coverage.
-It supports the entire core (chapters 8-14) except the `RegExp` literal and the majority of built-in libraries, except the following:
+It supports the entire core (chapters 8-14), with the exception of the `RegExp` literal, as well as all of the JavaScript built-in libraries except the following:

 - `Date`, `RegExp`, `JSON`
 - `Number.prototype.toFixed`